callmenoodles/daia/README.md

 **Make sure this is smaller than the total amount of searches in a result.**
 You can check this by searching your keywords on Unsplash's website.

+5. Lastly, create a directory called `cookies` in the root directory.
+Inside this folder, create an empty file called `yourusername.json`.
+This should be the same name as in your `accounts.js` file.
+If you use multiple accounts, just add multiple files.

 ## Usage

 The program will work after you enter `node app` in the command line.
 However, when you now exit the program by hitting `Ctrl+C`, by exiting the command line or closing it any other way, it will not run periodically anymore.